jdblischak/r-project-workflows/taskview.md

-# Taskview: Project workflow
+# Task View: Project workflow

-Brainstorming how to organize a taskview proposal focused on CRAN packages that facilitate project workflow.
+Brainstorming how to organize a task view proposal focused on CRAN packages that facilitate project workflow.
 The packages are organized into approximate categories, but many have features that define the other categories as well.

 * [Utilities](#utilities)
 * [Frameworks](#frameworks)